psychemedia/finn-resources/src/includes/lay_oisin_coimin_flannery.md

 Whilst Fovor free provoked her fears.

 LXVII.
-" Then weep no more, O fair young queen,
+"Then weep no more, O fair young queen,
 Henceforth I ween, thou needst not mourn,
 Fovor shall pay with his life this day
 In mortal fray for the wrongs thou'st borne!"

 LXVIII.
-" Alas ! no champion can be found
+"Alas ! no champion can be found
 On earth's great round, I fear me much,
 Could hand to hand such foe withstand
 Or free me from this tyrant's clutch. "

 LXIX.
-" I tell thee truly lady fair
+"I tell thee truly lady fair
 I'll boldly dare him to the field
 Resolved to save thee or in strife
 Never while life doth last to yield !"